 About the apprenticeship

 We are a small and unique childcare setting in a rural yet accessible location.
-We care for 9 children between the ages of 15 months and 5 years during the day 4 days per week (Tuesday-Friday).
+We care for 9 children between the ages of 15 months and 5 years during the day 5 days per week (Monday-Friday).
 We also care for up to 11 additional children between the age of 5-12 after school and during school holidays.

-We have a strong focus on outdoor play and education, child led play, freedom and getting the children out on walks and adventures as much as possible.
+We are working towards accreditation with The Curiosity Approach and have a strong focus on outdoor play and education, child led play, freedom and getting the children out on walks and adventures as much as possible.
 Days are filled with fun and laughter.
-The successful candidate will be joining the childminder and her two assistants in caring for the children Tuesday - Friday.
+The successful candidate will be joining the childminder and her two assistants in caring for the children Monday - Friday

-Team Work: working collaboratively together, sharing knowledge and experiences to deliver the best solutions
+Team Work: working collaboratively together, sharing knowledge, experiences to deliver the best care

-Team Player: Honestly, loyalty and commitment, good sense of humour
+⮚ Team Player: Honestly, loyalty, commitment, good sense of humour

 Openness: listening and sharing; building trust and acting with integrity; treating others with respect and working with transparency

-Respect: encouraging, supporting and understanding others - their ideas, their views and their knowledge
+Respect: encouraging, supporting and understanding others - their ideas, views and knowledge

 Initiative: highly motivated and flexible.

-To be qualified to start a level 2 qualification in Children and Young Peoples Workforce or equivalent
+To be qualified to start a City and Guilds level 2 Children's Care, Play Learning and Development level 2

 DBS certificate -sector specific